-The term is used to denote time difference, in terms of defects being detected and defects being resolved.
-Defect age is used as a parameter in software testing to weigh the test effectiveness, with the help of a quantitative analysis.
+Defect age is used to denote time difference, in terms of defects being detected and defects being resolved.
+It is used as a parameter in software testing to weigh the test effectiveness, with the help of a quantitative analysis.
 A defect is measured on the basis of the turnaround time, that is, actual time taken to fix the defect divided by the planned time taken to fix the defect.
 When a defect occurs, the development team tries to analyse it's impact and decides on a target fix date , by when it shall be resolved.

 Defect Phase - a numerical value is assigned to a defect occurring at any phase, depending on the degree of risk involved in the defect.